-The supermarket firm's board met on Sunday to decide on its new chief executive following Marc Bolland's departure to Marks & Spencer (Marks & Spencer Group PLC), with the leading candidate the group's finance director Richard Pennycook, although he faces competition from two executives from European retail groups, The Daily Telegraph said on Monday.
+The supermarket firm's board met on Sunday to decide on its new chief executive following Marc Bolland's departure to Marks & Spencer (Marks AND Spencer Group PLC OR), with the leading candidate the group's finance director Richard Pennycook, although he faces competition from two executives from European retail groups, The Daily Telegraph said on Monday.

 Land Securities has signalled a strategic move to invest in property-based derivative instruments, a move which could help the firm, one of the UK's largest property companies, to hedge its exposure to its largest developments, The Financial Times said on Monday.

 Kraft Foods (Kraft Foods Inc) has pledged to create more jobs in the UK and grow Cadbury's British business following its takeover of the confectioner, The Sunday Telegraph newspaper said.

 BRITISH SKY BROASDCASTING (British SKY Broadcasting Group) BSkyB is likely to report a rise in revenue to 2.85 billion pounds at the company's half-year results meeting on Thursday, The Independent said on Monday.

 MITCHELLS & BUTLERS (Mitchells & Butlers PLC OR)

 Billionaire financier Joe Lewis looks set to agree with Mitchells & Butlers' suggestion to add an additional independent non-executive director to the pub operator's board as soon as possible, The Guardian said on Monday.

 The UK's so-called 'Big Six' energy suppliers look set to profit from the plunge in temperatures during December as consumers were forced to turn up their thermostats in the middle of last month when the country experienced the coldest weather conditions for decades, The Times said on Monday.